 Generally speaking, the more dependent a person is on a substance, the higher the risk of complications occurring during withdrawal.
 This is where a supervised process comes in, as it minimizes and manages the difficulties that come with drug withdrawal.

-Opiate detox while pregnant can be especially troublesome.
+Opiate detoxing while pregnant can be especially troublesome.
 It can cause respiratory depression in unborn babies, leading to miscarriage, premature labor, or fetal disorders in severe cases.
-What helps when detoxing from opiates is careful weaning by using an alternate, weaker prescription opioids.
-The process of detoxing from drugs while pregnant should be undertaken in a medical facility.
+What can help when detoxing from opiates is careful weaning by using an alternate, weaker prescription opioid.
+The best way to detox from drugs during pregnancy is doing so in a medical facility.

-Self-Detox for A Pregnant Woman – Is It Dangerous?
+Self Detox While Pregnant – Is It Dangerous?

 Home drug detox is not safe, especially as the pregnancy compounds the adverse effects of the process.
-Under the uncontrolled home environment, the mother or her family would not know how to deal with the many complications that occur during drug withdrawal.
-This can be fatal for both mother and child.
+Under the uncontrolled home environment, the mother or her family would not know how to deal with the many complications during drug withdrawal.
+It can be fatal for both mother and child.
 However, some women reject entering inpatient detox during pregnancy, although it is the safest way.
-In such situations, it is highly recommended at least to perform detox in an outpatient setting under proper medical supervision instead of cleaning out the system while pregnant at home.
+In such situations, it is highly recommended to perform detox in an outpatient setting under proper medical supervision instead of cleaning out the system when pregnant at home.

-What to Expect During Detox for Pregnant Women?
+What to Expect During Drug Detoxing While Pregnant?

-A doctor will guide the expecting mother on how to detox the body while pregnant.
-Usually, this is done by tapering the drug of addiction instead of stopping it completely and suddenly.
+A doctor will guide the expecting mother on how to undergo safe detox while pregnant.
+Usually, this is done by tapering the drug of addiction instead of stopping it completely and suddenly, whether it is alcohol, an opioid, or any other drug.
 Often, it is substituted by an equivalent prescription drug.
 The prescription drug dosage is tapered off over time.
 A doctor constructs a tapering schedule based on the level of addiction and may also prescribe safe medicines to deal with some troubling withdrawal symptoms.
-A rapid procedure is not safe or recommended for expecting mothers because it requires sedation, and a sedated detox tends to have a higher risk of complications.
+A rapid procedure is not secure or recommended for expecting mothers because it requires sedation, and a sedated detox tends to have a higher risk of complications.

-Simultaneous mental health issues that occur with drug usage and withdrawal also have a significant effect on maternal and fetal health.
+Simultaneous mental health issues that occur with drug usage and withdrawal also significantly affect maternal and fetal health.

 Inpatient programs can help women with their mental health and ensure their safety and security while keeping them away from self-harm.
 Additional antidepressant therapy may be necessary in some women, in which case medical providers choose antidepressants with the safest side-effect profile.

 The journey, however, does not end with drug detox while pregnant.
-After completion of the program, it is essential to continue getting treatment for the underlying factors that led to substance abuse and dependence by following addiction treatment plans and learning skills to avoid relapse.
+After completing the program, it is essential to continue getting treatment and therapy for the underlying factors that led to substance abuse and dependence by following addiction treatment plans and learning skills to avoid relapse.
 An addiction treatment program may be available at the same facility as the medical detox program.
 If not, the mother should transfer to a facility that provides this service.

 How to Choose a Detox Center for Pregnant Women

-Once decided to pursue detox, many women find it difficult to choose an appropriate center.
-Although many rehab facilities provide comprehensive programs, only a quarter of these offer services for pregnant women.
-This is because safe detox while pregnant is more complex and stringent than the regular process for men and women.
-A properly trained medical team needs to be incorporated to make pregnancy safe detox programs.
+Once they decide to pursue detox during pregnancy, many women find it challenging to choose an appropriate detox center.
+Although many rehab facilities provide comprehensive programs and therapy, only a quarter of these offer services for pregnant women.
+That is because safe detox while pregnant is more complex and stringent than the regular process for men and women.
+A properly trained medical team needs to be incorporated to make pregnancy-safe detox programs.

 An expecting mother who wants to stop using drugs of abuse should call top-rated drug rehabs in her vicinity and inquire whether they offer detox programs for pregnancy.
 These programs should then be visited and compared to ensure that the mother feels safe and secure at the facility.
 The programs are generally designed to be private, confidential, and free from judgment.
 The medical teams at the centers are sympathetic to the struggles with addiction and understand the need for a mother to get clean.
 Some centers even offer free medical detox.

 Finding other women going through similar programs can provide continued motivation to complete the program.
-Support groups for women undergoing the same process will help them understand the potential complications and struggles through the detox process and new motherhood.
+In addition, support groups for women undergoing the same process will help them understand the potential complications and struggles through the detox process and new motherhood.